dfwcnj/edgarquery/README.md

 EDGARquery.submissionzip -  public EDGAR filing history for all filers

-companyfactstocsv.py
+edgarcompanyfactstocsv.py
 EDGARCompanyFactstoCSV class generates csv files from the json file
           returned by EDGARquery.companyfacts.
 Note that a somewhat large number of csv files are generated

-companyconceptstocsv.py
+edgarcompanyconceptstocsv.py
 EDGARCompanyConcepttoCSV convert the companyconcepts.json file retrieved by edgarquery.py and convert to csv files

-xbrlframestocsv.py
+edgarxbrlframestocsv.py
 EDGARXBRLFramestoCSV class generates a csv file for the json file
           returned by EDGARquery.xbrlframes

-companyfactsziptocsv.py
+edgarcompanyfactsziptocsv.py
 EDGARCompanyFactsziptoCSV - not yet implemented

-submissionsziptocsv.py
+edgarsubmissionsziptocsv.py
 EDGARSubmissionsziptoCSV convert the json files in the submissions.zip EDGAR file to csv files for each submitter

-latest10k.py
+edgarlatest10k.py
 EDGARLatest10K class find the url to the latest 10-K for a CIK

-submissions.py
+edgarlatestsubmissions.py
+EDGARLatest10K class return the latest submissions for a CIK

+edgarsubmissions.py
-EDGARSubmissions class to return links to submissions for a year
+EDGARSubmissions class to return links to submissions for a CIK for a year

-tickerstocsv.py
+edgartickerstocsv.py
 EDGARTickerstoCSV class to convert EDGAR company_tickers.json company_tickers_exchange.json and company_tickers_mf.json to csv files